A simple, easy to make recipe, Comforting Chip Beef Gravy is hearty and satisfying on baked potatoes or toast. Vegetarian options offered as well.

 - 1 Tbsp fresh chopped parsley, optional

 Bake the potatoes:

 - Preheat oven to 400F degrees.
 Place oven racks at middle position.
 After potatoes have been washed and scrubbed clean, rub the outsides with olive oil or other neutral oil just enough to coat them.
 Sprinkle liberally with salt.
 Place potatoes directly on rack and bake until a fork inserted in the center of the potatoes goes in easily.
 Approximately 45-60 minutes.
 Once potatoes are ready, turn off heat, leaving potatoes in the oven until ready to plate. *See notes for preparing ahead of time.

-- Melt the butter in a skillet over medium heat and cooked until it starts to become bubbly.
-Sprinkle the flour on the butter and whisk it in, stirring constantly for two or three minutes, cooking the flour to remove that raw flour taste.
+- Melt 4 Tablespoons butter in a skillet over medium heat and cooked until it starts to become bubbly.
+Sprinkle 4 Tablespoons flour on the butter and whisk it in, stirring constantly for two or three minutes, cooking the flour to remove that raw flour taste.

 - Reduce heat to low.
-Add salt, black pepper, and onion salt.
+Add ½ teaspoon salt, ½ teaspoon black pepper, and ¼ teaspoon onion salt.
 Don't over salt it because the beef will add more salt and if you still need more salt, you can add it after that.

-- Open the can of dried beef and place it under cold running water, letting the water overflow, removing some of the saltiness of the beef.
+- Open a 4.5 ounce can of dried beef and place it under cold running water, letting the water overflow, removing some of the saltiness of the beef.
 About 15 seconds.

 - Remove the beef from the jar and place on a cutting board.
 Using a paper towel, lightly pat the beef to remove some of the water.
 Chop the beef into bite-size pieces, or cut the beef into quarters for larger bites.

 - Add the beef to the sauce, give it all a good stir to cover all the beef with sauce.
 Taste and add more salt, pepper or onion powder as desired.